Why Choose Camping in Hawaii?

 5. S'mores: No camping trip is complete without s'mores!
 Bring graham crackers, marshmallows, and chocolate for a sweet treat around the campfire.

-Pro tip: Consider bringing a reusable water bottle and water filter to save money on bottled water and reduce environmental impact.
+Pro tip: Consider bringing a reusable water bottle and water filter to save money on bottled water and reduce your environmental impact.

 Budget-Friendly Activities in Hawaii

-1. Hiking: Hawaii has some of the most beautiful hiking trails in the world, and many are free to access.
+1. Hiking: Hawaii has some of the most beautiful hiking trails in the world, and many of them are free to access.
 From the lush rainforests of Kauai to the volcanic landscapes of the Big Island, there's a hike for every level of experience.

 5. Stargazing: Hawaii has some of the clearest skies in the world, making it the perfect place for stargazing.
 Bring a blanket and some snacks and spend an evening admiring the stars.